SamuelSeuru/Machine-Learning/README.md

 Therefore, in this repository, you will find:
 - a sample of the dataset (in the folder 'data_sample')
 - the notebook with the complete methodology adopted (in the folder  'results_notebook')
-- a short pdf for presentation & discussion (in the folder 'p&d pdf')
+- Slides + powerpoint for presentation & discussion (in the folder 'p&d')